 Chili flake, to taste

-- Char peppers directly on a gas flame or under the broiler until charred in places for ~5 minutes.
+- Char peppers directly on a gas flame or under the broiler until charred in places for ~5 minutes, turning occasionally with tongs.
 Let cool.

 - Preheat the oven to 400˚F.